basir/learn-react/project-react-c1-component/README.md

 8. Edit `app.js` to import `PostalCard` and use it in the render method of App component.

-9. Run npm start to check result in Chrom.
+9. Run npm start to check result in Chrome.